Riverdale Jewish Center

-The Riverdale Jewish Center is an Orthodox synagogue in the Riverdale neighborhood of the Bronx, New York City.
+The Riverdale Jewish Center, abbreviated as RJC, is a Modern Orthodox synagogue located at 3700 Independence Avenue, in the Riverdale neighborhood of the Bronx, New York City, New York, United States.

+History

 The synagogue was founded by the Communal Services Division of Yeshiva University and has always identified itself as a bastion of that institution.

-Its rabbis included its founder Jacob Sable, Irving Greenberg, Yehezkel Hartmann, Joshua Shmidman, Abner Weiss and Jonathan Rosenblatt.
+Its rabbis have included its founder Jacob Sable, Irving Greenberg, Yehezkel Hartmann, Joshua Shmidman, Abner Weiss, and Jonathan Rosenblatt.

+In May 2015, the New York Times claimed that Rosenblatt had a history—in the 1980s and 1990s—of inviting teenage boys to play squash or racquetball, often accompanied by sitting in a sauna naked together.
+There were no allegations of sexual touching or criminal conduct, and Rosenblatt retained his position as rabbi of the RJC.

-The Senior Rabbi is Rabbi Dovid Zirkind and the assistant rabbi is Rabbi Tzvi Benoff.
+The senior rabbi is Rabbi Dovid Zirkind, and the assistant rabbi is Rabbi Tzvi Benoff.

+The charter school Atmosphere Academy uses part of the building for 8th-grade classes during the week.

+Attacks on the synagogue

 In the 2009 New York City bomb plot the New York City Police Department foiled a plot by American Muslims to bomb the synagogue.
 On May 30, 2009, New York Governor David Paterson announced he would give the Center and the Riverdale Reform Temple $25,000 each to improve their security.

-The charter school Atmosphere Academy uses part of the building during the week for 8th grade classes.
+In 2021, the synagogue was subject to vandalism, including rocks thrown through the synagogue's windows.